albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# How Does This Work?
+# How does this work?

 ```kotlin
 val credentials = Credentials(Username("a"), Password("b"))